JacqulineWangu/Pig-dice/READMe.md

 # CLARAY'S DICE PALOUR
-#### {Brief description of application}, {Date of current version}
+#### A pig dice game that one input the name of the player and start rolling, {5th APRIL 2019}
-#### By **{List of contributors}**
+#### By **CLARAY**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+This app has a leisure time game which involves rolling dices and whoever hit a score of 100 first... gets the honors of wining the game and becomes ther apparent time champion.
 ## Setup/Installation Requirements
 * Git must be installed in your computer, if not use the following command in your terminal ($ sudo apt install git-all)
 * Then open another page on terminal
 * Use this command ($ git clone https://.github.io/pig-dice/)
-This will clone the repository to your local folder
+* This will clone the repository to your local folder
+## BDD

 ## Known Bugs
 No any bugs so far, please let me know if you run into any bug/s using the provided contacts below .
 ## Technologies Used